- About Us

 - For Professionals

-The Museum of Tolerance invites you to a special evening with New York Times Best Selling author Julie Metz on her extraordinary new book:
+The Museum of Tolerance hosted a special evening with New York Times Best Selling author Julie Metz on her extraordinary new book:

 EVA AND EVE: A SEARCH FOR MY MOTHER’S LOST CHILDHOOD AND WHAT A WAR LEFT BEHIND